 Setting financial goals is good, but first, they must be realistic.

-Given that only 2,095 of the world’s 7.9 billion people are billionaires, it’s a wee bit unlikely for our pal Bruno Mars to become one, as talented as he is.
+Given that only 2,095 of the world’s 7.9 billion people are billionaires, it’s a wee bit unlikely that our pal Bruno Mars will become one, as talented as he is.

 I guess winning the lottery is always a possibility, no matter how small, and dreaming is free, so we’ll let it pass.